Qaboos bin Said: Early life and education

-Qaboos bin Said was born in the southern city of Salalah in Dhofar on 18 November 1940 as the only son of Sultan Said bin Taimur Al Said and Mazoon bint Ahmad Al Mashani.
-He received his primary and secondary education in India, and was sent to a private educational establishment at Bury St Edmunds in England at age 16.
-At 20, he entered the Royal Military Academy Sandhurst.
-After graduating from Sandhurst in September 1962, he joined the British Army and was posted to the 1st Battalion The Cameronians (Scottish Rifles), serving with them in Germany for one year.
-He also held a staff appointment with the British Army.
+Qaboos bin Said was born in the southern city of Salalah in Dhofar on 18 November 1940, the only son of Sultan Said bin Taimur and Sheikha Mazoon bint Ahmad Al Mashani.
+Qaboos spent much of his childhood in Salalah, where his father frequently resided and maintained his principal palace.
+His contact with members of the wider Al Said family was limited, and his social environment was largely confined to the palace.
+At the age of ten, he was kept in the palace's women's quarters under constant supervision and had little contact with people outside the palace.

+He received his primary and secondary education in India, studying at a private institution in Pune, where one of his teachers was Shankar Dayal Sharma, who later became the ninth President of India.
+At the age of 16, he was sent to a private school in Bury St Edmunds, England.
+At 20, he entered the Royal Military Academy Sandhurst, graduating in September 1962.
+He subsequently joined the British Army and served with the 1st Battalion, The Cameronians (Scottish Rifles), in Germany for one year.
+He later held a staff appointment with the British Army.